khachikmiroian/BookBazaar/README.md

-# Library Site
+# BookBazaar

-**Project Description**: This project is a library management web application that allows users to register, subscribe, browse books, and manage subscriptions.
-It also includes email notifications and supports authentication using JWT tokens.
+**Project Description**: BookBazaar is a web application designed to allow users to purchase books or subscribe to library content.
+Users can register, subscribe, browse available books, and manage their purchases and subscriptions.
+The platform also features email notifications for users and supports secure authentication via JWT tokens.

 ## Technologies Used

-- **Programming Language**: Python
+- **Programming Language**: Python, JavaScript
 - **Framework**: Django
 - **Database**: PostgreSQL
-- **Frontend**: Bootstrap 5, Django Templates
+- **Frontend**: Bootstrap 5, Django Templates, HTML, CSS, JavaScript
 - **Payment Gateway**: Stripe
 - **Task Queue**: Celery + Redis
 - **Authentication**: JWT (using `rest_framework_simplejwt`)